The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 -e MYSQL_PASSWORD=<database-password> \

 That is it!
-On any machine that you have Docker installed, you can run the above command and you'll get a fully installed MySQL server with a randomly generated root password, a brand new database called microblog, and a user with the same name that is configured with full permissions to access the database.
+On any machine that you have Docker installed, you can run the above command, and you'll get a fully installed MySQL server with a randomly generated root password, a brand-new database called microblog, and a user with the same name that is configured with full permissions to access the database.
 Note that you will need to enter a proper password as the value for the MYSQL_PASSWORD environment variable.

-Now on the application side, I need to add a MySQL client package, like I did for the traditional deployment on Ubuntu.
+Now on the application side, I need to use a MySQL client package, like I did for the traditional deployment on Ubuntu.
 I'm going to use pymysql once again, which I can add to the Dockerfile, along with the cryptography package that it uses for authentication against the MySQL server:

 Dockerfile: Add pymysql and cryptography to Dockerfile.